Computer Science

 Seeking Assistance

-For assistance with course material and course work you should visit the marker during his office hours.
-Assistance can also be obtained from course lecturers during their published office hours or from the course supervisor.
+For assistance with course material and course work you should feel free to contact the tutor or lecturer either via email or in person.
 The Department of Computer Science also has a team of support staff (see the posters around the labs for support contacts) who are happy to provide guidance on more general issues to do with your study in computer science.

 Top